'I was denied service as a Canadian,' man with cerebral palsy says after Passport Canada incident

-A Toronto man with cerebral palsy is accusing Passport Canada of an "appalling" lack of accommodation for people with disabilities, after an attendant refused to fill in his renewal form at the counter.
+A Toronto man with cerebral palsy is accusing Passport Canada of failing to accommodate him after after an attendant refused to help him fill in his renewal form.

 Andrew Gurza, a disability awareness consultant and wheelchair user, said he asked an agent Wednesday at the passport office on Victoria Street to assist him with putting his details onto a renewal form.